silash35/model-library/models/mechanical/physical-pendulum/README.md

    \ddot{\theta} = - \frac{k}{J} \dot{\theta} - \frac{3 g}{4 L} \sin(\theta)
    }`$

-   This is the **final simplified equation of motion** for the physical pendulum.
+   This is the simplified equation of motion for the physical pendulum.